It's 700a Eastern on a Thursday. Are there any nets active at this specific time?

 Beautiful strong signal, S9+20 with no adjacent channel interference.
 AM radio can sound great!

 Now at 2016 UTC / 416p Eastern playing classical music.
 My Portuguese is not adequate to ID it, and I don't recognize the piece.

 Photo: UMARC shack, 4th Floor EECS at UMich.

 Mastodon.Radio is a community space for the Amateur (Ham) Radio community.
+It's entirely funded by its users.
 Come join us and talk radio, technology, and more!